KjetilIN/Renewable-Energy-REST-API/readme.md

 # Deployment

 This service is deployed with OpenStack.
 OpenStack is a IaaS where the user define what resources is needed.
 It vitalizes resources to serve all end users.
-More information here: [OpenstackLink](https://www.ntnu.no/wiki/display/skyhigh) <br>
+More information here: [Openstack Link](https://www.ntnu.no/wiki/display/skyhigh) <br>

 ## Predefined resources
 This service has the following resources predefined: